Groups Acting Acylindrically on Trees: Graph Products of Groups

 \subsection{Full and Parabolic Subgroups of Graph Products of Groups}

 We define a \emph{full} and a \emph{parabolic} subgroup of a graph of groups as follows. \begin{definition} Let $\mathbb{GP}(\Gamma, \mathcal{G})$ be a non-degenerate graph product of groups, and let $A\subset V(\Gamma)$.
 We define the \emph{full subgroup on $A$}, $G_A$, to be the subgroup of $G$ generated by the vertex groups associated to the vertices of $A$, and by convention define $G_\emptyset=\{1\}$.
-We say that a subgroup $H\leq G$ is \emph{parabolic} if it is conjugate to a full subgroup. \end{definition} \begin{remark} The full subgroup $G_A$ is always isomorphic to the graph product of groups given by the subgraph of $\Gamma$ induced by the vertex set $A$, with vertex groups inherited from $\Gamma$.
-It is often convenient to consider it as a graph product in this way, and we will refer to such constructions as \emph{sub-graph products of groups}. \end{remark} This section will present without proof a collection of results of Antolin, Minasyan and Osin \cite{Antolinminasyan11, minasyanOsin13} on the subject of full and parabolic subgroups that will provide us with the tools to study acylindrical splittings of graph products of groups.
+We say that a subgroup $H\leq G$ is \emph{parabolic} if it is conjugate to a full subgroup. \end{definition} \begin{remark} The full subgroup $G_A$ is always isomorphic to the graph product of groups given by the subgraph of $\Gamma$ induced by the vertex set $A$, with vertex groups inherited from $\Gamma$. \end{remark} This section will list without proof a collection of results of Antol\'in, Minasyan and Osin \cite{Antolinminasyan11, minasyanOsin13} on the subject of full and parabolic subgroups that will provide us with the tools to study acylindrical splittings of graph products of groups.